voadosik/Set-Packing-Solver/README.md

 ## CNF Encoding

-The Set Packing Problem is encoded into DIMACS CNF format for compatibility with SAT solvers such as Glucose.
+The Set Packing Problem is encoded into DIMACS CNF format.
 The encoding involves the following steps:

 ### Propositional Variables
 - Each subset \( S_i \) is represented by a propositional variable `x_i`, where:
   - `x_i = true` indicates that subset \( S_i \) is selected.
   - `x_i = false` indicates that subset \( S_i \) is not selected.
-- The total number of variables equals the number of subsets.

 ### Encoding Constraints
 1. **Disjoint Subsets**: